carsonmcdonald/HTTP-Live-Video-Stream-Segmenter-and-Distributor/README.md

 A quick overview of the configuration options:

 - *temp_dir*
-	Where the script will put segments before they are transfered to their final destination
+	Where the script will put segments before they are transferred to their final destination
 - *segment_prefix*
 	The prefix added to each stream segment
 - *index_prefix*